 Trailhead GPS (North Fork Trail): 32.916297, -117.247751

 Technically speaking, Broken Hill Trail begins at the end of two other feeder trails, North Fork Trail and South Fork Trail, to form the longest hike in Torrey Pines.
-The trailheads for North Fork Trail (32.916288, -117.247756) and South Fork Trail (32.914140, -117.245980) are located on paved park road at the top of the hill, fairly close to Torrey Pines Golf Course.
+The trailheads for North Fork Trail (32.916288, -117.247756) and South Fork Trail (32.914140, -117.245980) are located on the paved park road at the top of the hill, fairly close to Torrey Pines Golf Course.

 Length: ~4 miles